Ashton's Circus: History

-Ashton's Circus, at its height, had more than 180 personnel and 80 animals and thousands of dollars' worth of equipment, and toured internationally in New Zealand and Papua New Guinea.

-When James Henry Ashton died in 1889, his son Fred, then aged 22, inherited the circus.
-The circus continued to be handed down throughout the family, but closed in 2000.
+Ashton's Circus, at its height, had more than 180 personnel, 80 animals, and thousands of dollars' worth of equipment, and toured internationally in New Zealand and Papua New Guinea.
+When James Henry Ashton died, his son Fred, then aged 22, inherited the circus.
+The circus continued to be handed down through the family, with descendant Joseph Ashton renaming it as Circus Joseph Ashton in 1998.
+The sixth generation of Ashtons continued operating this circus until 2017.

-Circus Joseph Ashton then came into production, and was run by the 6th generation of Ashtons, Michelle and Joseph and their sons, Jordan and Merrik.
-As Joseph had founded 'Circus Joseph Ashton' in 1998 prior to his grandfather's retirement in 2000, it was decided to keep this name to reflect his family's ownership and operations.

-Circus Joseph Ashton closed in 2017 and they now operate under a different name and now longer do family shows.

 The company employed Tommy Hanlon Jr., after his career in television.

-Other circuses and entertainment businesses run by other members of the Ashton family include Ashton Entertainment, Infamous the Show, Lorraine Ashton's Classic Circus, and Circus Xsavia.
+Other circuses and entertainment businesses run by members of the Ashton family include Ashton Entertainment, Infamous the Show, Lorraine Ashton's Classic Circus, and Circus Xsavia.